lambda-dom/weidu_library/weidu_library/docs/libraries/naming.md

 `get_namespaces_resource RET resource`

-Return the in-game `resource` of the master namespaces table (no extension).
+Return the in-game `resource` of the extended namespaces table (no extension).

 `initialize_namespaces`